StructifyAI/structify-python/docs/source/examples/example2.rst

                 description="Designates the portfolio companies of a given investor", source_table="Investor",
                 target_table="Company"
+            ),
+            Relationship(
+                name="funding_round",
+                description="Designates the funding round for a given company", source_table="Company",
+                target_table="FundingRound"
+            ),
+            Relationship(
+                name="founded",
+                description="Designates the founder of a given company", source_table="Company",
+                target_table="Founder"
             )
         ]
     )

 .. note::
-    Remember you can always view the schema of any dataset later by using ``client.datasets.get(name="dataset_name")``.
+    Remember you can always view the schema of any dataset later by using ``client.datasets.get(dataset="dataset_name")``.

-Step 3: Populate the Dataset using the Documents
+Step 3: Create Agent Jobs to Populate the Dataset
 -------------------------------------------------
 Now that we have the dataset schema, we can populate the dataset with the information from the pitch decks.